Chart Color Schemes

 Rozelle's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Rozelle's health outcomes show remarkable results based on AreaSearch's assessment.
+Rozelle's health outcomes show exceptional results based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.
-Approximately 79% of Rozelle's total population (6,964 people) has private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Private health cover is exceptionally high at approximately 79% of the total population (6,964 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most prevalent medical conditions are mental health issues affecting 7.9% of residents and asthma impacting 7.2%.
-Notably, 74.3% of residents declare they are completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+The most common medical conditions are mental health issues affecting 7.9% of residents and asthma impacting 7.2%.
+A significant majority, 74.3%, report being completely clear of medical ailments, similar to the 74.6% in Greater Sydney.
 Working-age residents have low chronic condition prevalence.
-The area has 14.7% of residents aged 65 and over (1,299 people), with health outcomes among seniors being particularly strong and broadly in line with national rankings for the general population.
+The area has 14.9% of residents aged 65 and over (1,317 people), with health outcomes among seniors ranking broadly in line with the general population nationally.

 Frequently Asked Questions - Health